w0rk5107h/sMail/README.md

 Before you begin make sure these 3 packages are installed:
 - `python3`: To run the scripts.
 - `python3-bcrypt`: To hash passwords in Blf-Crpt algo.
+- `git`: To clone this repo to the server.
 - `tmux`: [Optional] [Recommended] For redundancy if ssh session crashes.

 This can be done with a simple command: